 In broad terms, “commercial property insurance” refers to policies that provide security against damage to commercial buildings and the inventory, equipment, and other property inside the structures related to windstorms, theft, fire, and other perils.
 These business policies can cover just a single structure or all of the buildings owned by the company.
-This blog post provides answers to common questions about commercial policies.
+This blog post provides answers to common questions about commercial and business insurance policies.

-How does business coverage function?
+How does business or commercial insurance coverage function?

 Commercial coverage constitutes a contract between a business and an insurance provider.
 The insurance carrier agrees to take financial responsibility for certain business risks in exchange for premium payments from the company.
 In the event the business is sued because of a product defect that causes injury to a consumer, or the company experiences property damage caused by specific perils, or some other covered event occurs, the insurer agrees to cover the cost of the loss over the deductible up to the policy limit.
 If the business suffers property damage or exposure to a liability claim, an adjuster for the insurer will evaluate the damage and process the claim.
 The insurer should provide a defense to the liability claim and pay losses associated with any judgment or settlement.